eslint/eslint/docs/src/user-guide/command-line-interface.md

 This example uses the configuration file at `~/my-eslint.json`.

-If `.eslintrc.*` and/or `package.json` files are also used for configuration (i.e., `--no-eslintrc` was not specified), the configurations will be merged.
+If `.eslintrc.*` and/or `package.json` files are also used for configuration (i.e., `--no-eslintrc` was not specified), the configurations are merged.
 Options from this configuration file have precedence over the options from `.eslintrc.*` and `package.json` files.

 #### `--env`